radupopescu/lumbergh/README.md

 ## Overview

 Lumbergh is a library that implements supervisors for multi-process applications.
-It is modelled after the Erlang process supervisors from the Open Telecom Platform (OTP).
+It is inspired by the Erlang process supervisors from the Open Telecom Platform (OTP).

 ## License and authorship